2 men, 2 teens shot on West Philadelphia street corner

 Police told Action News that a 46 year old, a 21 year old, a 16 year old and a 15 year old were all shot.

-All four of the men were taken to Penn Presbyterian Hospital where they are listed in stable condition.
+All four of the victims were taken to Penn Presbyterian Hospital where they are listed in stable condition.

 Police said officers found at least a dozen shell casings near the scene.